Michael Pittman Jr. Player Prop Bets for NFL Week 6 | Indianapolis vs. Houston 10/17/2021

 Matchup vs. Houston

-- Pittman is averaging 32.5 receiving yards per game in two career matchups against the Texans, 27.0 fewer than his receiving yards prop bet over/under for Sunday's game (59.5).
+- Pittman has averaged 32.5 receiving yards per game in his two career matchups against the Texans, 27.0 fewer than his over/under for Sunday's game.

 - Pittman, in two matchups, did not have a touchdown catch.

-- The Texans have the NFL's 15th-ranked pass defense this season, surrendering 267.2 yards per game through the air.
+- This week Pittman will face the NFL's 15th-ranked pass defense (267.2 yards allowed per game).

-- At 1.4 passing TDs allowed per game, the Texans defense is ranked 10th in the NFL.
+- The Texans have given up seven passing TDs this season (1.4 per game), ranking them 10th among NFL defenses.

 Recent Performances